jackfranklin/javascriptplayground.com/_posts/2018-02-20-habits-of-successful-react-components.md

 A good indication of this in action is if a component has a very long `render` method (see Point 5 for more).
 That will often hint that it's doing too much that could be delegated.
 A similar indicator is a component with a lot of state or props.
-If you're having to store a tonne of data on a component, or take 10 props to ensure it can be configured correctly, then maybe you should instead have more components that take fewer props.
+If you're having to store a huge amount of data on a component, or take 10 props to ensure it can be configured correctly, then maybe you should instead have more components that take fewer props.

 Take for example, a component that fetches users from an API, lists them and lets you click on them to see the active user.
 It would have three distinct